We can all take these steps to safeguard our health.

 Make sure staff, volunteers, clients and guests know where to find accurate information.

-Homeless Shelter Providers
+Information and Tools for Homeless Shelter Providers

 - Washington State Department of Health and Human Services.